 Due to the lack of a nationally standardized system for recycling, it’s not always easy to know what you can recycle at home.
 Glass, metal, and paper are easy wins, but what about plastics, lightbulbs, or motor oil?
 How do we dispose of these?
 Well, to answer these questions and more, here are the basics to set up your home for recycling success.

 The world of natural alternatives to leather is an exciting place to be if you are a vegan.
 From lab-grown collagen to pineapple waste, it seems that innovation is the key to unlocking a new and sustainable material.
 And to be honest, I only mentioned a few of the products in production here.
 However, my research always led me back to the same point.
 And that point is that all the variants of natural vegan leather require some sort of plastic additive.
 Which opens up the ethical question.
 Are we just potentially saving the life of one animal in the present by creating microplastics and poisons that will kill all animals in the future?

 Toilet paper is big business with Americans alone spending about $8 billion a year on the soft stuff.
 However, the cost to the environment is far greater.
 And the loss of entire ecosystems just so that we can wipe our butts is totally unforgivable.

-So at some point, it must have occurred to you that there have to be some simple, and achievable ways to reduce your trash levels at home.
+At some point, it must have occurred to you that there have to be some simple and achievable ways to reduce your trash levels at home.
 Ways that will not only save you money but will also be totally sustainable and very environmentally friendly.
 Well, the good news is there is.
 In Fact, once you start implementing these easy and practical tips, you will benefit from them a lot more than just having a few extra dollars in your pocket!
 Curious?